-TITLE: Assistant Director of Employer Relations & Diversity
+TITLE: Director of Employer Engagement and Diversity Recruitment

 Employer Relationship Management: As part of the employer relations team at the Career Center, Kimberly solicits and maintains relationships with employers from various industries who seek to recruit students for internships, full-time jobs, part-time positions, and volunteer opportunities.

 Diversity Recruiting Student Preparation: Kimberly develops programs to connect students to employers that want to diversify their workforce.
 Among the various programs provided, Kimberly created the award-winning Diversity Professional Leadership Network (DPLN) program and the Early Career Success program, which serve undergraduate underrepresented students.
 In addition, Kimberly prepares students for the interview process for national diversity-related internship programs.

 Business Career Interests: Kimberly’s industry area of expertise is in business.
 Since 2000, Kimberly has worked with students interested in various business career paths including operations management, accounting, finance, human resources, investment banking, and marketing.